 In October 2016 the project achieved its first milestone with the deployment of the

 web-based phase 2 preparation tool and the new visitor Observing Tool (so-called vOT4).

-In 2012 I became the line manager for the User Support Astronomers Group (USG) in USD and within this role I am responsible to optimize resources, distribute the day-to-day duties and supervise the daily support work of the USG members.
-I also support service mode users of VIRCAM, VIMOS, and FLAMES instruments and am a member of the ESO Survey Team, which oversees the implementation, execution and deliverables from large Public Survey observing programmes at ESO.
+Between 2012-2015 I was the line manager for the User Support Astronomers Group (USG) in USD and within this role I was responsible to optimize resources, distribute the day-to-day duties and supervise the daily support work of the USG members.
+I also supported service mode users of VIMOS, FLAMES, and VIRCAM instruments and was a member of the ESO Survey Team, which oversees the implementation, execution and deliverables from large Public Survey observing programmes at ESO.

 My scientific interests are focused on the study of the resolved stellar content and globular cluster systems of nearby galaxies, with the aim to understand their formation and evolution.
 My favourite galaxy is Centaurus A, or rather the optical counterpart of this famous radio galaxy: NGC 5128.
 Besides studying stellar populations of nearby galaxies in the Local Group and beyond, I am also actively involved in the Milky Way bulge project through the VVV survey and its extension VVVX, as well as follow-up spectroscopic bulge surveys such as GIBS, the FLAMES Large Programme.

 In April 2013 I became a Junior Principal Investigator at the Excellence Cluster Universe at the Garching Research Campus.
 On the right you'll find the links to places I studied at, worked at, or visited for extended periods to collaborate with my colleagues, and on the top links to my research, curriculum vitae, and contact details.

 A final standard disclaimer: the opinions expressed in this site